-Provides knowledge of methods of assessing student achievement and performance for candidates desiring early childhood, elementary, or secondary certification.
+Provides knowledge of methods of assessing student achievement and performance for candidates desiring early childhood, elementary, secondary, or K-12 certification.
 Emphasis is placed on formative and summative assessments, as well as the use of informal to standardized assessments to engage in data-based decision making.
 Statistical terms and methods are also studied.
 Prerequisite: Admission to the Teacher Education Program.